-To password protect your entire website so that only certain people can view it, use a plugin called Password Protected:
+To password protect WordPress site so that only certain people can view it, use a plugin called Password Protected:

-This allows anyone you give a password to view your password protected categories site, without registering them as a user.
+This allows anyone you give a password to view your password protect WordPress categories site, without registering them as a user.
 Once activated, anyone who arrives on your site will be presented with the front-end WordPress login page below:

 Then, they simply need to enter the password and will be able to view your entire site as normal.

 To install this WordPress password protect categories plugin, in the WordPress Dashboard head to Plugins → Add New and search 'password protected'.
-Locate the plugin in the search results, click Install Now and Activate.
+Locate the plugin in the search results, click Install Now, and Activate it.

 Head to Settings → Password Protected to access the Password Protected Settings.
 Check the box next to Password Protected Status to enable password protection.

-Then, next to Protected Permissions, check Allow Administrators and Allow Logged In Users (note this gives you two options for allowing access by user roles, but obviously only give administrator access to show needs it!).
+Then, next to Protected Permissions, check Allow Administrators and Allow Logged In Users (note this gives you two options for allowing access by user roles, but obviously only gives the administrator access to show needs it!).

 You also have the option to allow IP addresses as a method for restricting access.
 This is, however, a fairly advanced method so only use this if you know what you're doing.
 If you don't what an IP address is, you can safely leave this blank.